David Lewis (adventurer): Research and literary career

 After returning eight months later, Lewis left Palmer station to complete the voyage, but that very same day was caught in a heavy ice field and had to be towed to open water by the R.V.
 Hero.
 Later, Lewis capsized again and eventually brought the boat to Cape Town, South Africa.
-Edited aspects of these events are described in his bestseller book, Ice Bird.
+Edited aspects of these events are described in his bestselling book, Ice Bird.

 His son, Barry, sailed the yacht back to Sydney from South Africa where it underwent extensive work to prevent further corrosion.
-In 1982, Dr. Lewis donated "Ice Bird" to the Powerhouse Museum in Sydney, Australia.
+In 1982, Dr. Lewis donated Ice Bird to the Powerhouse Museum in Sydney, Australia.

 After the Ice Bird voyage, Lewis was involved in setting up the Oceanic Research Foundation with the aim of sending private expeditions to the Antarctic.
-In a 17.4-metre (57 ft) Alan Payne designed steel yacht named "Solo" with seven other crew, Lewis made a summer expedition to Antarctica and wintered over there, 1977–78.
+In a 17.4-metre (57 ft) Alan Payne-designed steel yacht named "Solo" with seven other crew, Lewis made a summer expedition to Antarctica and wintered over there, 1977–78.
 Lewis spent some of his later years conducting research into traditional navigation techniques of the Inuit on the Bering Strait region.
 One obituary said of Lewis that he "always brought his crews home intact.
 He was a typical Polynesian sailor, getting into trouble through haste and neglect, then, with near superhuman courage and seamanship, fighting his way out of it".

 Following this, he retired to New Zealand to write his autobiography, Shapes on the Wind; one of 12 books he wrote.
 In the 2001 Queen's Birthday Honours, Lewis was appointed a Distinguished Companion of the New Zealand Order of Merit, for services to yachting and exploration.

 He finally retired to Australia, and died at Gympie, Queensland.